A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices: Results

 We show the variation of transmission with intensity in Fig.~\ref{fig:Fig3}(i,j).
 We see that the QCA has matched the photon blockade of transmission as predicted by the THLE to some extent, but the modified QCA results have matched the THLE results perfectly.
 We must note that any lowering of transmission in QCA is due to shifting of transmission profile and not due to an effective photon-photon interactions.
-These results shows that the QCA is accurate for some parameters in the side-coupled system but not for all parameters, in particular when the coherent transmission is low.
+These results shows that the QCA is accurate for some parameters in the side-coupled system but not for all parameters, in particular when the transmission is low.
 On the other hand, for all parameters, the modified QCA has shown perfect agreement.
 This is further confirmed by the variation of the transmission profile with the intensity as shown in the last three rows of Fig.~\ref{fig:Fig3} for QCA, THLE and modified QCA respectively.
 We observe that the QCA transmission profile is shifting towards right with increasing intensity, Fig.~\ref{fig:Fig3}(k,l) and shows little agreement with the THLE results at intermediate intensities.
 The modified QCA, however, has perfectly captured all the features predicted by the THLE analysis, Fig~\ref{fig:Fig3}(m,n,o,p).

-We show the transmission results for a medium of two qubits coupled to a chain of two resonators at different inter-resonator coupling strengths~$(J_x)$ and resonator-qubit coupling~$g$ in Fig.~\ref{fig:Fig4}.
+We show the transmission results for a medium of two qubits coupled to a chain of two resonators at different inter-resonator coupling strengths~$(J_x)$ and resonator-qubit coupling~$g_{j}$ in Fig.~\ref{fig:Fig4}.
 Each column has constant $J_x$, where the first two columns have low $J_x(=\Gamma_L / 2 =\Gamma_R / 2)$ and the last column has high $J_x(=\Gamma_L =\Gamma_R)$.
-Each column also has a constant $g$ with low $g(=0.02\omega_a)$ in the first column and high $g(=0.05\omega_a)$ in the last two columns.
-At low intensity and $J_x$, the transmission profile from the THLE analysis shows coherent photon transport with two peaks separated by a valley with no photon transport at $\omega_p=\omega_a$, Fig.~$\ref{fig:Fig4}$(a,b).
-Each individual peak is in-fact made of two peaks merged together.
-Increasing $g$ causes the resonance peaks to move away from each other, Fig.~\ref{fig:Fig4}(a,b).
-The individual peak splits, similar to the direct-coupled model, as we increase $J_x$ which results into four peaks in the transmission profile with no transmission at $\omega_p=\omega_a$, Fig.~\ref{fig:Fig4}(c).
+Each column also has a constant $g_{j}$ with low $g_{j}(=0.02\omega_a)$ in the first column and high $g_{j}(=0.05\omega_a)$ in the last two columns.
+At low intensity and $J_x$, the transmission profile from the THLE analysis shows perfect resonant photon transport with two peaks separated by a valley with no photon transport at $\omega_p=\omega_a$, Fig.~$\ref{fig:Fig4}$(a,b).
+Increasing $g_{j}$ causes the resonance peaks to move away from each other, Fig.~\ref{fig:Fig4}(a,b).
+The individual peak splits as we increase $J_x$ which results into four peaks in the transmission profile with no transmission at $\omega_p=\omega_a$, Fig.~\ref{fig:Fig4}(c).